Skip to main content

 When Must a Report Be Made?

-If any mandated reporter has reason to suspect that a child is or has been abused, they are required to report their suspicions immediately.
-Mandated reporters only need to have a reasonable cause to suspect abuse and do not need to investigate the facts, identify the person responsible for the child abuse, or determine if the alleged abuser can be legally classified as a perpetrator.
+If any mandated reporter as listed under 23 Pa.
+C.S. § 6311 has reason to suspect that a child is or has been abused, they are required to report their suspicions immediately by phone to 800-932-0313 or electronically through the Child Welfare Portal.
+Mandated reporters need only to have a reasonable cause to suspect abuse and do not need to investigate the facts, identify the person responsible for the child abuse, or determine if the alleged abuser can be legally classified as a perpetrator.

-The mandated reporter must make a report if he or she:
+The mandated reporter must make a report if they:

-- Is directly responsible for the care, supervision, guidance, or training of the child, or is affiliated with an agency, institution, organization, school, regularly established church or religious organization, or other entity that is directly responsible
+• Are directly responsible for the care, supervision, guidance, or training of the child, or are affiliated with an agency, institution, organization, school, regularly established church or religious organization, or other entity that is directly responsible

 (23 Pa.
 C.S. § 6311)